Master’s Thesis Guidelines for Music and Technology

 The candidate should showcase their ability to engage with complex concepts, synthesize information, and present their ideas clearly and coherently.

-In accordance with the Finnish University Law and Government Decree (794/2004), Finnish students are required to demonstrate proficiency in the language of the matriculation examination, provided that this was either Finnish or Swedish.
+In accordance with the Finnish University Law and Government Decree (794/2004), Finnish students are required to demonstrate proficiency in the language of their general education[AO1] , provided that this was either Finnish or Swedish.
 This can be fulfilled either at the bachelor’s or master’s level.
 If it was completed at the bachelor’s level, there is no longer a legal requirement for a language test at the master’s level.

 The supervisor is responsible for the arrangement and acceptance of the maturity test.
 Upon completion, the supervisor will review the test to ensure that it meets the academic standards and demonstrates the candidate’s expertise and fluency in the subject matter.
 This assessment not only evaluates the candidate’s mastery of their subject but also their capability to communicate their insights effectively.